Billy Zeoli

+was an American evangelical minister, speaker, and media executive.
+He served as a spiritual adviser to President Gerald Ford, helped organize chapel services for professional athletes, and was president of Gospel Films, later Gospel Communications International, from 1962 to 2006.

+Early life and education

+Zeoli grew up in Philadelphia, the son of evangelist Anthony Zeoli.
+He attended Germantown Academy, Philadelphia College of the Bible, and Wheaton College in Illinois.
+He was of Italian and German descent.
+Zeoli was ordained as a Presbyterian minister and evangelist in 1953.

 White House Chaplain

 Gerald Ford was elected the Congressional representative of the 5th District of Michigan from 1949 to the time of his presidency.
 Zeoli lived in Grand Rapids, MI and was introduced to Ford by a friend.
-The two men became friends and Zeoli started sending Ford a devotional once every month in the early 1970s (these devotionals would later become a book called "God's Got a Better Idea", a twist on the Ford political slogan, "Ford has a better idea").
+The two men became friends and Zeoli started sending Ford a devotional once every month in the early 1970s.
+(These devotionals would later become a book called God's Got a Better Idea, a twist on the Ford political slogan, "Ford has a better idea").
 Ford and Zeoli would meet in Washington and frequent events such as the Presidential Prayer Breakfast, and at sporting events where Zeoli was preaching.
-It was in Washington D.C. at a pre-game chapel service for the Washington Redskins football team that Zeoli convinced then representative Gerald R. Ford to become a Christian.
+Zeoli later said that Ford made a Christian commitment after attending a chapel service at which Zeoli preached.
 Ford would later become vice-president of the United States when Spiro Agnew resigned on October 10, 1973.
 While Zeoli was vacationing in Oberammergau, Germany, Ford called Zeoli and informed him that Richard Nixon had resigned and that Ford was now the 38th President of the United States.
 For the remainder of Ford's presidency, Zeoli would visit the White House and counsel on spiritual matters with the President.
-Zeoli's book "God's Got a Better Idea" described the many issues that the two discussed including; clemency for draft evaders, the U. S. withdrawal from Vietnam, the Mayaguez incident, and the difficult question of issuing a pardon to former U.S. President Richard Nixon, who had resigned following the Watergate scandal and the administration's attempted cover-up of its involvement.
+Zeoli's book God's Got a Better Idea described the many issues that the two discussed including; clemency for draft evaders, the U. S. withdrawal from Vietnam, the Mayaguez incident, and the difficult question of issuing a pardon to former U.S. President Richard Nixon, who had resigned following the Watergate scandal and the administration's attempted cover-up of its involvement.

 Sports Ministry and Media

-Zeoli was well known as a preacher to professional sports teams and celebrities.
-He was one of the early advocates of the practice of preaching to professional athletes that were working on Sunday.
-The subject was controversial at the time in Zeoli's community of West Michigan, where he took criticism from many in the Christian Reformed church community.
-Working with Baseball Chapel founder Watson Spoelstra, and New York Yankee great Bobby Richardson, Zeoli helped to increase the frequency of these services in baseball, football and other sports.
+In the 1970s, Zeoli conducted chapel services for professional sports teams and worked with Baseball Chapel founder Watson Spoelstra and former New York Yankees player Bobby Richardson to expand such services in professional sports.
 Zeoli was the minister for several Super Bowls, World Series, and All-Star Games services and received recognition as a minister for several American major league professional sport teams and athletes.